 Step 3: Make A Rough Sketch Of Your Preferred Design

-Sketch out a dotted line of the bat wing with a pencil liner.
+Sketch out a dotted line of the bat wing with a pencil liner, or use a firm-angled eyeshadow brush in the same color as the intended eyeliner.
 Pencil liners are more malleable and can easily glide across your lids.
 This will help you accurately translate your vision if you are going for a creative, Batman-inspired graphic wing.